-6 Using FTP, copy the new configuration file back to the D: drive on the router under a new, temporary name such as temp.cfg.
-Remember that eventually you will be overwriting the original configuration file, so make sure you have backed up the original file.
+2 Using FTP, copy the new configuration file back to the router.
+Remember that you are overwriting the original configuration file, so make sure you have backed up the original file.

-'''

-ftp> put talnet.cfg temp.cfg
+ftp> put talnet.cfg

-'''

-7 Close the FTP session:
+3 Close the FTP session: